chriswebb09/chriswebb09.github.io/_posts/2017-04-06-serving-ourselves.md

 {% endhighlight %}

 Open your movies.json file and copy and paste your JSON into it and save it.
+For this example I'm going to use the response from [OMDb API](http://www.omdbapi.com/).
+To get some JSON, copy and paste into your movie.json from the following page: [http://www.omdbapi.com/?s=Batman&page=2](http://www.omdbapi.com/?s=Batman&page=2)

 Moving on to our server, let’s open the index.js file up in our text editor.
-You can see here at the top that a there are a bunch of global variables defined.
+You can see that at the top of the file there are a several of global variables that get defined.
+All but on of these variables uses something called require.

 ### Overview of Require